Meet Our Talented Team

 Born in Zimbabwe, Gregory finished his education in England.
 He read Art History at Cambridge and was a Bendictine monk for 18 years.

 Gregory has trained under some of the most distinguished potters of the 20th century.
 At Buckfast Abbey, he was apprenticed to Mary Boys-Adams (nee Gibson Horrocks), a pupil of Bernard Leach, and at Quarr Abbey, Molly Attrill was his mentor.
 Gregory worked and taught at Dartmouth Park Pottery in North London for ten years.
-Hauser and Wirth, Somerset, have selected him as their Artist in Residence the summer of 2019.
+Hauser and Wirth, Somerset, selected him as their Artist in Residence for the summer of 2019.

 Teaching